Ma’Khia Bryant’s family remember her as loving, affectionate: ‘She didn’t even have a chance to live her life’

 In the 911 audio released Wednesday, a woman’s voice can be heard telling the dispatcher that someone is “trying to stab us” as people scream in the background.
 Police said they haven’t determined who the caller was.

-Officials identified the officer who fired shots as Nicholas Reardon, and said has been taken off street duty while the investigation proceeds.
+Officials identified the officer who fired shots as Nicholas Reardon, and said he has been taken off street duty while the investigation proceeds.

 Reardon, 23, appears to be the son of a retired Columbus police sergeant Ted Reardon, an Air Force veteran and longtime basic training instructor at the department’s training academy.
 When Ted Reardon retired last year, the department posted a tribute video, with speeches from high-ranking officers interspersed with photos of Ted Reardon screaming, drill instructor-style, into the faces of new recruits.